 A central task of fundamental theory is to reconcile these fragments of reality within a single consistent picture.
 Thus, we must learn to describe a world that is quantum (ħ), with geometry that fluctuates due to gravity (G), and of which only finite portions are accessible due to cosmic horizons (Λ>0).
 If the 20th century is any guide, this task will involve a revision of our most basic notions, such as time and quantum mechanics.

-The main line of work in the group (Yasha + students) follows a program of constructing an idealized, controlled theoretical model that nevertheless incorporates the above key features of our Universe.
-The model builds on the application of higher-spin gravity to dS/CFT – holography in de Sitter space.
+Yasha's current research program is the construction of an idealized, controlled theoretical model that incorporates nonzero ħ, nonzero G, and positive Λ. The model builds on the application of higher-spin gravity to dS/CFT – holography in de Sitter space.
 The goal is to extract quantum-gravitational physics inside a cosmic horizon from the holographic description at infinity.
 This project involves several lines of research, combining de Sitter physics with foundational work on higher-spin theory itself and its more standard application to anti-de Sitter holography.